Godd-hand/Godd-hand/README.md

 ### Hi there 👋
 I am George, nice to have you here!

-- 🔭 I am a budding ML Engineer with interests in Python, C++, and Matlab projects
+- 🔭 I am a budding AI/ML Engineer with interests in Python, C++, and Matlab projects
-- 👯 I’m looking to collaborate on projects in Machine Learning and Deep Learning, Data Science, Software Engineering
+- 👯 I’m looking to collaborate on projects in Machine Learning and Deep Learning, Data Science, and Mechanical Engineering
 - 📫 I always look for opportunities to develop myself
-- 😄 I love writing codes
+- 😄 I love writing code
-- ⚡ I love traveling
+- ⚡ I love traveling and ice-skating